keithwyland/keithwyland.github.com/_posts/2013-05-17-css-grid-mashup.md

 ##Conclusion

 So that's my CSS grid confession.
 Honestly, though, it's not intended for other's use.
 It's for me, and my teammates to test with and maybe build from.
 Plus, I just wanted to document what I did here on this 'ol blog.
-Check.
+Done, check.